imcatta/sviests/README.md

 ### To-do

-Still learning to code, so my additions to the code are a bit spaghetti.
+Still learning to code, so my additions probably are a bit spaghetti.
 Sometimes games are left in an unplayable state and most of node packages are out of date.
 Pull requests welcome!

 ### Setup